 Vanya Yoors grew up in New York City.
 He studied Environmental Education with the Audubon Expedition Institute and spent a year studying Tibetan language and collecting Tibetan folk songs in Nepal under the auspices of the University of Wisconsin.
 He then received his B.A. in Waldorf Education from the Rudolf Steiner College.
 He taught for four years at the Eugene Waldorf School in Oregon before coming to the Cape Ann Waldorf School in 1996 to take on a fourth grade class.
 After many years of teaching the grades, he is currently the Movement Teacher, leading the children in outdoor games, sports, gymnastics, and cross-country skiing.
 He is also currently the Fourth Grade carrying teacher.

 Kristen graduated from Stanford University with a B.S. in Geology.
-She received a Graduate Certificate in Non-Profit Management from Radcliffe and has worked at many non-profits, including the AIDS Action Committee and the Boeing Employees Credit Union.
-She lives in Georgetown, MA with her partner Sophie; their son attends Cape Ann Waldorf School.
-Her hobbies include bread baking, gardening, and photography.
+She received a Graduate Certificate in Non-Profit Management from Radcliffe and has worked at a variety of non-profits, including the AIDS Action Committee and the Boeing Employees Credit Union.
+She lives in Georgetown, MA with her partner Sophie and their son, who attends Cape Ann Waldorf School.